-In the first instance the student making the complaint should be encouraged to clearly define the problem Failing a The student If the teacher satisfactory should talk resolution, the informally with student (or support their teacher the concern/ person/s) should to resolve the complaint, the make a formal concern or complaint in complaint.
-They writing using the may wish to take to the most complaints form, a support person appropriate to the Director of with them. person.
-Studies.
+In the first instance the student making the complaint should be encouraged to clearly define the problem

+The student should talk informally with their teacher to resolve the concern or complaint.
+They may wish to take a support person with them.
+If the teacher has not been able to address the concern/ complaint, the teacher should then refer them to the most appropriate person.
+Failing a satisfactory resolution, the student (or support person/s) should make a formal complaint in writing using the complaints form, to the Director of Studies.